wp-plugins/multi-column-taxonomy-list/readme.txt

 1. Copy everything from `css/multi-column-taxonomy-list.css` into your theme's `style.css`
 1. Change the CSS properties in your theme's `style.css` as needed

+= How do I display my terms with an alphabetical grouping? =

+All you need to do is add the following property to the shortcode: `alpha_grouping=1`

 == Usage ==

 = Shortcode attributes =